kapf/clang-highlight/docs/clang-highlight.rst

 .. option:: -shtml

-   Writes Semantic HTML as output with classes.
-The individual tokens have the form ``<span class="ch-typename">int</span>``.
+   Writes semantic HTML with CSS selectors.
+The individual tokens have the form ``<span class="typename">int</span>``.
 The class can be specified in a separate style sheet by the user.

+.. option:: -latex

+   Writes semantic LaTeX for use with the package that is bundled with clang-highlight.
+See below.

 Further options
 ---------------